 two-thirds of which were mothers.

 Nevertheless, men are not left out of the equation.
-Revision rhinoplasty for men can help males maintain a youthful appearance and an attractive nose.
+Revision rhinoplasty can help men maintain a youthful appearance and an attractive nose.
 Take for example, my recent patient (labeled as Patient 4) displayed here.
 He was unhappy with the final results of his previous rhinoplasty procedure, which also caused breathing issues.
-His previous nasal tip remained bulbous and developed Polly beak deformity, a hanging columella and arched nostrils.
+His previous nasal tip remained bulbous and he developed Polly beak deformity, a hanging columella and arched nostrils.
 After revision rhinoplasty and cartilage grafting, his profile sits straighter, the nostrils are no longer arched, and the columella is now lifted.

 Considering A Revision Rhinoplasty?
 Consult With Dr. Nima, Beverly Hills Top Facial Plastic Surgeon In The Area

-If you desire to find out how to repair and reshape the nasal structure after your primary rhinoplasty then schedule a consultation for revision rhinoplasty.
+If you want to find out how to repair and reshape the nasal structure after your primary rhinoplasty then schedule a consultation for revision rhinoplasty.
 We will help evaluate your existing nasal appearance and other cosmetic issues.